-There are a number of tours that take you through the neighborhood, but please be sure to take one that uses local guides.
+There are a number of free walking tours of Comuna 13, but please be sure to take one that uses local guides.
 We went with Zippy’s Comuna 13 tour and our guide was a lovely woman who took us to her home and told us stories from her childhood.

 Zippy’s Comuna 13 Tour

 The tour starts at the San Javier station with the bright blue-clad tour guides.
 Since the guides are locals who have lived in Comuna 13, a lot of their passion comes from the heart.

 Not too long ago, there was a stigma associated with living in Comuna 13, so being able to tell a group of foreigners about their district is a huge turnaround for them.

 As you climb the hill (Comuna 13 is set into the hillsides of Medellín), watch out for this view of the neighborhood.
 If you squint, the two bumps in the horizon, can be followed down to a point, making the comuna a colorful heart shape.

 The main focus of the tour is the variety of street art that you can see around the area, It’s beautiful, vibrant and full of symbols – elephants to represent the long memories of the people here, large eyes to represent all that the people have seen.

 By the way, remember that some of these images are powerful reminders of a painful past.
 Don’t pose with them in insensitive or disrespectful ways.
 Some are just art, but ask the guide the meaning before you take any funny photos.